-The University of Hertfordshire Art Collection comprises 500 artworks displayed across its campuses.
-A wonderfully eclectic collection, it features 13 impressive external sculptures and a portfolio of paintings, prints, drawings, photographs, ceramics and mixed-media works.
+The University of Hertfordshire Art Collection comprises of 500 artworks displayed across its campuses.
+A wonderfully diverse collection, it features 13 impressive external sculptures and a portfolio of paintings, prints, drawings, photographs, ceramics and mixed-media works.

-The Collection has 3 key strands: (1) the historical strand, including works by artists such as Ben Nicholson, Barbara Hepworth and Reg Butler, (2) the contemporary artists strand - this group has been developed through UHArts’ exhibition programme and membership of the Contemporary Art Society and includes works by Andy Goldsworthy and Alan Davie, (3) the student/staff strand, including works by Sam Jury and Diane MacLean.
+The Collection has 3 key strands: (1) Historical - includes works by artists such as Ben Nicholson, Barbara Hepworth and Reg Butler, (2) Contemporary Artists - this group has been developed through UH Arts’ exhibition programme and membership of the Contemporary Art Society and includes works by Andy Goldsworthy and Alan Davie, (3) Student/Staff - includes works by Sam Jury and Diane MacLean.